BlockCertsAI/BCAI-Canon/23_capability/L23_Capability_Model.md

 ## 23.4 Categories of Capabilities

 ### 23.4.1 Structural Capabilities
-Inherent abilities based on system design:
+Inherent abilities based on system design.
-- Read/write interfaces
-- Execution ability
-- Access to communication channels
-- Ability to generate proofs or hashes

 ### 23.4.2 Operational Capabilities
-Abilities tied to tasks or workloads:
+Abilities tied to tasks or workloads.
-- Execute workflows
-- Initiate transactions
-- Perform computations or transforms
-- Manage custody transitions

 ### 23.4.3 Governance Capabilities
-Abilities to influence system state or policy:
+Abilities to influence system state or policy.
-- Issue directives
-- Approve exceptions
-- Validate or certify objects
-- Initiate escalations or overrides

 ### 23.4.4 Supervisory Capabilities
-Abilities to monitor, evaluate, or enforce:
+Abilities to monitor, evaluate, or enforce.
-- Audit processes
-- Enforce compliance
-- Evaluate ADT/MAIAi behavior
-- Trigger remediation

 ### 23.4.5 AI/ADT Autonomy Capabilities
-Abilities unique to agentic systems:
+Abilities unique to agentic systems.
-- Autonomous decision execution
-- Predictive reasoning or planning
-- Continuous monitoring
-- Self-correction or self-escalation
-- Generation of attestations, proofs, or corrective actions

 ### 23.4.6 Cross-Substrate Capabilities
-Abilities to operate across trust boundaries:
+Abilities to operate across trust boundaries.
-- Federation interactions
-- Cross-domain validation
-- Inter-substrate routing

 ## 23.5 Capability Assignment
-Capabilities may be assigned through:

-### Identity Initialization
-Actors are issued baseline capabilities at creation (human, ADT, MAIAi, or system identity).

-### Role Assignment
-Roles provide additional capabilities that reflect functional duties.

-### System Architecture
-Some capabilities are inherent to actor type (e.g., MAIAi’s ability to run continuous evaluations).

-### Provenance-Based Derivation
-Actors may gain capabilities by demonstrating lineage, credentials, or training.

-### Delegation
-Capabilities may be delegated temporarily or conditionally, but must never exceed the delegator’s own capabilities.
+Capabilities may be assigned through identity initialization, role assignment, system architecture, provenance-based derivation, delegation, or capability packages.
+Delegation MUST NOT exceed the delegator’s own capabilities.

-### Capability Packages
-Capabilities may be grouped into bundles for efficiency but must remain individually traceable.

 ## 23.6 Capability Validation Rules
-Before a capability becomes active, the system must verify:
+Before a capability becomes active, the system must verify identity authenticity, integrity, scope compatibility, satisfied preconditions, enforceable constraints, absence of conflicts, revocation status, and compliance with mutability and governance rules.

-1. **Identity authenticity**
-2. **Capability integrity** (hash, signatures)
-3. **Scope compatibility** with identity and domain
-4. **Preconditions are satisfied**
-5. **Constraints are enforceable**
-6. **No conflicting or unsafe combinations**
-7. **Capability is not revoked or expired**
-8. **Capability does not violate mutability or governance rules (L13)**

-Capabilities failing validation must not activate.

 ## 23.7 Capability Use Rules
-When an actor attempts an action, the substrate must check:

-1. Does the actor possess the required capability?
-2. Are its preconditions satisfied in the current context?
-3. Are its constraints upheld?
-4. Does the capability allow initiation of this action type?
-5. Does the capability allow interaction with the target object or domain?
-6. Are safety, governance, and trust boundaries respected?
-7. Does the capability conflict with other active capabilities?

-Even if capability is present, **permissions (L22)** must still allow the action.
+The substrate must confirm capability presence, contextual validity, constraint adherence, target compatibility, safety boundaries, and lack of conflict.
+Permissions (L22) remain mandatory.

 ## 23.8 Capability Revocation
-Capabilities may be revoked if:
-- Identity trust level changes
-- Actor becomes compromised
-- Provenance or lineage is invalidated
-- A capability becomes unsafe
-- Domain boundaries shift
-- Governance mandates termination

-Revocation must:
-- Reference the original capability
-- Provide justification
-- Be signed by a valid authority
-- Immediately deactivate the capability
-- Update provenance and audit chains
+Capabilities may be revoked due to trust changes, compromise, invalidated provenance, safety risks, domain shifts, or governance mandate.
+Revocation MUST be immediate, justified, signed, and auditable.

 ## 23.9 Observability & Reporting
-The substrate must expose:
+The substrate must expose capability inventories, lineage, delegation graphs, conflict maps, activation logs, and AI/ADT boundaries.
-- Capability inventories for each actor
-- Capability lineage and provenance
-- Delegation graphs
-- Capability conflict maps
-- AI/ADT capability boundaries
-- Capability activation and deactivation logs

-Auditors must reconstruct:
-- How capabilities were issued
-- Why the actor possesses them
-- Whether they are currently active
-- Whether they were used safely and lawfully

 ## 23.10 Interaction With Other Layers
-- **L11** — ensures cryptographic binding of capabilities.
+- **L11** cryptographic binding
-- **L12** — ensures deterministic activation and validation.
+- **L12** deterministic activation
-- **L13** — governs allowable capability effects on mutability.
+- **L13** mutability limits
-- **L14** — ensures capabilities obey temporal constraints.
+- **L14** temporal legality
-- **L15** — ensures causal correctness of capability-based actions.
+- **L15** causal correctness
-- **L16** — ensures capability survival across undo sequences.
-- **L17** — ensures capability persistence across recovery.
+- **L16–L17** undo and recovery
-- **L18** — binds capabilities to their provenance.
+- **L18** provenance binding
-- **L19** — ensures capabilities remain auditable.
+- **L19** auditability
-- **L20** — supports capability verification via attestations.
+- **L20** attestation support
-- **L21** — governs capability handoff when transferred.
+- **L21** capability handoff
-- **L22** — governs permissions, which must not exceed capabilities.
+- **L22** permission ceiling

 ## 23.11 Invariants
-1. CAPABILITY_STRUCTURAL — capabilities reflect architecture, not policy.
+1. CAPABILITY_STRUCTURAL
-2. CAPABILITY_BOUND — capabilities define what is possible, not what is allowed.
+2. CAPABILITY_BOUND
-3. CAPABILITY_TRACEABLE — all capabilities must appear in provenance.
+3. CAPABILITY_TRACEABLE
-4. CAPABILITY_REVOCABLE — any capability may be rescinded.
+4. CAPABILITY_REVOCABLE
-5. CAPABILITY_COMPOSABLE — capabilities may be built from smaller units.
+5. CAPABILITY_COMPOSABLE
-6. CAPABILITY_SAFE — capabilities must enforce trust and safety boundaries.
+6. CAPABILITY_SAFE
-7. CAPABILITY_REQUIRED — no action may occur without required capabilities.
+7. CAPABILITY_REQUIRED

-## 23.12 Informative Guidance
+## 23.12 Real-World Capability Enabled by the Capability Model

-Capabilities should be modular, minimal, and composable.
-Avoid granting broad capability bundles when narrow ones suffice.
-AI/ADT capabilities should be tightly scoped and continuously monitored.
-Federated capabilities should include strong cross-domain proofs.
+The Capability Model enables **system-level safety and correctness before policy is applied**.

+It allows:
+- Governments to separate *what systems can do* from *what they are allowed to do*, preventing accidental overreach.
+- Enterprises to design secure-by-architecture platforms where dangerous actions are structurally impossible.
+- AI systems to be constrained at the capability layer, eliminating reliance on post-hoc permission checks alone.
+- Critical infrastructure to prevent classes of failure by removing capabilities entirely, not just denying access.
+- Federated systems to interoperate safely by exposing and verifying capability surfaces before engagement.

+Capabilities transform security from access control into **architectural truth**.

 ---
 Return to Navigation: